gylhrvth/SoftwareDeveloper_2025.02.Dornbirn/Work/Carlos/Full-Stack/ExpressJS/Projects/todo-fullstack-ts2/mdFiles/README.md

 - **MVC:** Separation of Model (data), View (UI), Controller (logic)
 - **AJAX:** Used for dynamic form loading and status toggling
 - **i18n:** All UI text is translatable via a single translations file
+- **Partials:** Popup/modal forms for add/edit are rendered as EJS partials

 ---